unipartdigital/workflows_engine/docs/source/primitives.rst

 While loop
 ----------

-Repeat the flow tasks until a condition fails, the condition is a set of validators once one of these validators fails the loop is broken and the result is inserted into the context above.
+Repeat the flow tasks until a condition fails.
+The condition is a set of validators, when any of these validators fail the loop will exit at the end of its current iteration, the loop is in effect broken and the result is inserted into the context above.
+In order to leave the loop partway through an iteration an :ref:`event <event_task>` with an action of type break can be used

 .. _for_loop_task:

 For loop
 --------

 Repeat the flow tasks for a given list of objects.
-Each iteration the object at that index of the list is merged into the context and then the tasks are evaluated.
-Once the list of objects has been exhausted the loop will break and the result will be inserted into the context above.
-For example assuming the ``iterable_path="$.for_loop_list"`` and the context is before:
+At each iteration the object at the current index of the list is merged into the context, this flows tasks are then evaluated.
+Once the list of objects has been exhausted, the loop will exit at the end of its current iteration and the result will be inserted into the context above.
+For example assuming the ``iterable_path="$.for_loop_list"`` and the context begins as:

 .. code-block::

     {
-        "not_effected": "MC Hammer",
+        "not_affected": "MC Hammer",
         "value": "a",
         "for_loop_list": [{"value": 1}, {"value": 2}]
     }